ahmadesh/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and x-gradient thresholds to generate a binary image, which I embeded them in the Pipeline function at cell 8.
+I used a combination of HSL channels and x-gradient thresholds to generate a binary image, which I embeded them in the `Pipeline` function at cell 8.
 The function takes the image, undistort it and converts it HSL.
-The threshold are appled to the S and L channels.
+The thresholds are appled to the S and L channels.
 Also the Sobel in x direction is used to threshold the image.
 Finally the combination of S & L or x-gradient thresholds are combined to build a binary output image.
 Here's an example of my output for this step:

 <img src="./output_images/Threshold.png" width="600" alt="Combined Image" />